huggingface/transformers/docs/source/en/agents.md

 tool = HFModelDownloadsTool()
 ```

 You can also share your custom tool to the Hub by calling [`~Tool.push_to_hub`] on the tool.
-Make sure you've created a repository for it on the Hub and have a token with read access.
+Make sure you've created a repository for it on the Hub and are using a token with read access.

 ```python
 tool.push_to_hub("{your_username}/hf-model-downloads")